 Thinking tools enable more rigorous analysis

 Within qualitative research, employing simple numerical scoring (or semi-quantitative) techniques helps give weight to findings.
 Thus sort the ‘wheat from the chaff’.
 For example, by asking respondents to independently select the most appealing communication idea from a gallery or to rate a new product or service concept on a scale from ‘will definitely buy’ to ‘will definitely not buy’.
-This reduces reliance on subjectivity (interpretivism) (7) and adds scientific rigour to qualitative research i.e. objectivity (empiricism, positivism).
-Thus you’ll spot differences in meaning and in relative customer appeal more readily.
-In turn this spotlights key issues and opportunities and ‘outliers’ (8) that demand more detailed investigation.
+This reduces reliance on subjectivity (interpretivism) (7) and also adds scientific rigour to qualitative research i.e. objectivity (empiricism, positivism).
+Thus helping spot differences in meaning and in relative customer appeal more readily.
+In turn, spotlighting key issues and opportunities and ‘outliers’ (8) that demand more detailed investigation.

 Manchester map for market research analysis

 Basic ‘marketing’ provides a structure for market research analysis

 Every marketer knows that customers have needs and seek products and services that offer benefits that match their needs.
 So to design products and services, researchers must first understand needs, and the drivers behind those needs.
 Only then can product benefits be matched to meet those needs.
 This simple marketing logic helps challenge and analyse market research findings.
 It is therefore vital that researchers understand basic marketing principles in order to analyse and interpret findings.
 In addition, a broad and deep knowledge of a businesses’ aims, possible business and marketing strategic options, and product, communication, and brand elements, allows broader and more penetrating enquiry.
 In turn inspiring more insightful, relevant, meaningful, beneficial and actionable findings and conclusions.